Cysteine: Dietary sources

 Cysteinyl is a residue in high-protein foods.
 Some foods considered rich in cysteine include poultry, eggs, beef, and whole grains.
 In high-protein diets, cysteine may be partially responsible for reduced blood pressure and stroke risk.
 Although classified as a nonessential amino acid, in rare cases, cysteine may be essential for infants, the elderly, and individuals with certain metabolic diseases or who suffer from malabsorption syndromes.
 Cysteine can usually be synthesized by the human body under normal physiological conditions if a sufficient quantity of methionine is available.

 Industrial sources

 The majority of -cysteine is obtained industrially by hydrolysis of animal materials, such as poultry feathers or hog hair.
-Despite widespread belief otherwise, little evidence shows that human hair is used as a source material and its use is explicitly banned for food additives and cosmetic products in the European Union.
-Synthetically produced -cysteine, compliant with Jewish kosher and Muslim halal laws, is also available, albeit at a higher price.
-The synthetic route involves fermentation using a mutant of E. coli.
-Evonik (formerly Degussa) introduced a route from substituted thiazolines.
-Following this technology, -cysteine is produced by the hydrolysis of racemic 2-amino-Δ2-thiazoline-4-carboxylic acid using Pseudomonas thiazolinophilum.
+Despite widespread rumor, human hair is rarely a source material.
+Indeed, food additive or cosmetic product manufactures may not legally source from human hair in the European Union.

+Some animal-originating sources of -cysteine as a food additive contravene kosher, halal, vegan, or vegetarian diets.
+To avoid this problem, synthetic -cysteine, compliant with Jewish kosher and Muslim halal laws, is also available, albeit at a higher price.
+The typical synthetic route involves fermentation with an artificial E. coli strain.

+Alternatively, Evonik (formerly Degussa) introduced a route from substituted thiazolines.
+Pseudomonas thiazolinophilum hydrolyzes racemic 2-amino-Δ2-thiazoline-4-carboxylic acid to -cysteine.